SebSept/fop_example_module/README.md

 This command is not triggered automatically, run `composer run license` to launch it.
 The licence header is file is located at `dev_src/license_header.txt`.

+Notice : the project currently using a Fork for compatibilty with grumphp (symfony/console:^4.0).

 ## Github Actions

 These tools run when you push a commit to a github repository.